mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 ''''''''''''''''''''''''''''''''''''''''''''
 This sub-function clears previously defined dynamic DIDs.

-If *dynamicallyDefinedDataIdentifier* parameter is present, only the specified DID is removed.
+If *dynamicallyDefinedDataIdentifier* parameter is present, only the specified dynamic DID is cleared.
-If omitted, **all** dynamically defined DIDs created in the current server are cleared.
+If not provided, **all** dynamically defined DIDs stored in the server are cleared.
 +----------------------------------------------+------------+---------------+---------------------------------------+----------+
 | Name                                         | Bit Length | Value         | Description                           | Present  |
 +==============================================+============+===============+=======================================+==========+